 How does the Otty Hybrid rate online?

 The Which?
 Best Buy accolade has already been mentioned, and you can also add a Best Buy from Expert Reviews and a ‘recommended’ from the Good Housekeeping Institute to Otty’s trophy cabinet.
 Over at TrustPilot, a similar tale of happy customers unfolds, with 83 per cent of the 2,581 polled rating it five star.
-Looking at the reviews from the 3 per cent who gave it one star, there is one clear story – the mattress is good, the customer service is not.
-Delivery, or rather the delay thereof, seems to be their biggest beef.
-Patience, my friends, patience.
+Looking at the reviews from the 3 per cent who gave it one star, the moaners are mostly moaning about credit issues and delivery.
+However, it does appear Otty are proactive with resolving complaints, and are quick to get in touch with any unhappy customers.

 What do you get for your money?